 My research workload was small in Week 51.
 I spent most of the time contacting research participants, shopping for Christmas stuff and cleaning the kitchen, dining space and bathroom.

 On Tuesday, my supervisor invited me to lunch.
 It was a pleasure to have a nice farewell lunch with her before my departure for fieldwork.
 In our regular supervision meetings, we only talk about research, and I didn’t know anything about her private life.
-She is very caring and professional.
+She is caring and professional.
 It was pleasant to talk about some of our private matters and her PhD experiences over panini and coffee!

-On Wednesday, my friend John also asked me to a farewell lunch.
+On Wednesday, my friend asked me for a farewell lunch.
 He specialises in Economics.
 We always have lots of topics to discuss, and it is also amusing that he uses many linguistics terms in our conversation.
 We both have experience of living abroad for a decent period, and we always agree about how local people tend not to change their language use (vocabulary and expressions) towards people from other countries or cultures.
-They (we) sometimes just forget to use a simple expression that cannot be misunderstood and that can work in intercultural communication.
+They (we) sometimes just forget to use a simple expression that cannot be misunderstood and that can work in intercultural settings.

 The main event this week was Luca and I spending our first Christmas together at home in England.

 On Christmas Eve, we spent the afternoon shopping, cooking a turkey, potatoes and brussels sprouts, and decorating a table with Christmas flowers and crackers.
-On Christmas Day we had an early dinner at home and went to a cinema to watch Jumanji!
+On Christmas Day we had an early dinner at home and went to a cinema.

 Achievement in Week 51

 This is not my achievement, but Luca got a full-time position in the public sector.
-This is the best Christmas present to us!
+This is the best Christmas present for us!
 I really hope that he will be able to further develop his career in the field that he has a longing for.

 Goals for Week 52